MarceloZardoBR/typescript-shirt-ecommerce/README.md

 1 - First Clone the repository

-2 - You will need to have MongoDB in you machine or ina docker..
+2 - You will need to have MongoDB in you machine or in a docker..

 3 - Run "yarn dev:server" for backend and "yarn start"